 When the user is registered with the network and has been assigned a S-CSCF, the application servers, which are interested to know about the user registration events, should get a third party registration request generated by the S-CSCF.
-When the application server receives the request, the AS may perform a service triggered by a REGISTER.
+When the application server receives the request, the Application Server may perform a service triggered by a REGISTER.
 If the application server doesn't support this mechanism, it shall send back an error response to the S-CSCF.
 If the application server supports this mechanism, it shall treat this request as a notification from the network about the user's registration event and extract the important information from this request.

-The application server will also expect to receive REGISTER requests indicating reregistration or deregistration events from the S-CSCF, so that the application server can update or release user's registration information.
+The application server may, depending on the Filter Criteria receive REGISTER requests indicating reregistration or deregistration events from the S-CSCF, so that the application server can update or release user's registration information.